petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 > [!NOTE]
 > CIS Hardened Images (Linux or Windows) on Azure Marketplace, managed by the Center for Internet Security (CIS), can cause build failures with the VM Image Builder service due to their configurations.
 For instance:
 >
-> - CIS Hardened Images for Windows might disrupt WinRM connectivity, a prerequisite for VM Image Builder build.
+> - CIS Hardened Images for Windows might disrupt WinRM connectivity, a prerequisite for VM Image Builder builds.
 > - CIS Hardened Images for Linux can fail due to `chmod +x` permission issues.

 ## Troubleshoot image template submission errors

 Image template submission errors are returned at submission only.
-There isn't an error log for image template submission errors.
+No error log exists for image template submission errors.
 If there's an error during submission, you can return the error by checking the status of the template.
 Specifically, review `ProvisioningState` and `ProvisioningErrorMessage`/`provisioningError`.

 Here's the command for the Azure CLI: